CodeAndCake/Web-stories/twine/README.md

 > [Twine](http://twinery.org) is an open-source tool for telling interactive, nonlinear stories.

-> You don't need to write any *code* to create a simple story with Twine, but you can extend your stories with variables, conditional logic, images, CSS, and JavaScript when you're ready.
+> You don't need to write any *code* to create a simple story with Twine, but you can extend your stories with *variables*, *conditional logic*, images, CSS, and JavaScript when you're ready.

 Here's a quick guide for you to learn the ropes of Twine